bmrf/pdq_deploy_packs/README.md

 0. You must be running at least version 3.2 release 1 (v3.2.1.0) of PDQ Deploy; perform a database upgrade if required.

-1. Import the .xml file(s) from the "\job_files" directory into PDQ deploy.
+1. Import the `.xml` file(s) from the `\job_files` directory into PDQ deploy.

-2. Copy everything from the "\repository" directory to wherever your repository is.
+2. Copy everything from the `\repository` directory to wherever your repository is.

-3. Your screen should look roughly like the included .PNG screenshot of my console.
+3. Your screen should look roughly like the included `.PNG` screenshot of my console.

 # Notes